datahub-project/datahub/metadata-ingestion/transformers.md

 ### Adding glossary terms by schema field pattern

 Similar to the above example with tags applied to schema fields, we can add glossary terms to schema fields based on a regex filter.
+Again, note that only terms from the first matching pattern will be applied.

 ```yaml
 transformers: